Kanangnut/Stock-Predict-With-LSTM-Next-90Days/README.md

+### Objective
+The project aims to predict Tesla stock prices using an LSTM (Long Short-Term Memory) neural network and forecast future values.

+### Steps Involved

+1. **Data Preparation:**
+   - **Load Data:** Import Tesla stock price data from a CSV file.
+   - **Preprocess Data:** Reverse the order of the data and reset the index.
+Calculate the average of Open, High, Low, and Close prices for each day.

+2. **Visualization:**
+   - Plot the average OHLC (Open, High, Low, Close) prices to visualize trends.

+3. **Data Scaling:**
+   - Scale the average OHLC data using MinMaxScaler to normalize values between 0 and 1.

+4. **Train-Test Split:**
+   - Split the data into training (75%) and testing (25%) sets.

+5. **Dataset Creation:**
+   - Create sequences of data to use as inputs and outputs for the model with a step size of 1.

+6. **Model Building:**
+   - **Model Definition:** Define an LSTM model with 64 and 32 units in two LSTM layers followed by a Dense layer.
+   - **Compile Model:** Use mean squared error as the loss function and Adam optimizer.

+7. **Training:**
+   - Train the model on the training data and predict on both the training and testing datasets.

+8. **Evaluation:**
+   - Calculate and print the Root Mean Squared Error (RMSE) for both the training and testing sets.
+   - **Training RMSE:** 0.69
+   - **Testing RMSE:** 9.44

+9. **Plot Results:**
+   - Plot the original and predicted stock prices for both training and testing sets.

+10. **Forecasting:**
+    - Use the trained model to forecast Tesla stock prices for the next 90 days.
+    - Append forecasts to the original data and plot both historical and forecasted values.

+### Results

+- The model has been trained and tested with a specific architecture and achieved an RMSE of 0.69 for training data and 9.44 for testing data.
+- The forecasted values for the next 90 days are plotted along with the historical data to visualize the predictions.

+### Observations

+- The model might need further tuning or adjustments to improve forecasting accuracy, particularly given the high testing RMSE compared to the training RMSE.

+### Result of the project:

 <b>Stock Price Prediction of Tesla Inc Stock for Next 90 days using Long Short-Term Memory (LSTM)</b><br>
 This project using LSTM Recurrent Neural Network for prediction of TSLA stock.